Why is Halloween celebrated?

 Unsurprisingly, thanks to all the sweets on offer, Halloween has endured as a popular children’s celebration.
 However, it is increasingly becoming an unmissable date in the calendar for adults, too.
 While trick or treating remains the reserve of young kids, dressing up, pumpkin carving and the aforementioned apple bobbing are often the focus of both children’s and adult Halloween parties.
 There are also plenty of other ghoulish things to try when celebrating on All Hallows’ Eve, from watching scary movies, visiting haunted attractions and sharing ghost stories with your friends and family.
 As with any big celebration, getting the decorations right is important.
 Party Pieces has a wide variety of Halloween decorations, including balloons, bunting and tableware.
 Remember to decorate the outside of your house as well as the inside to attract (or should that be terrify?!) the trick or treaters who come knocking.

-Explore Party Pieces' extensive range of tableware, decorations, balloons and games here
+Explore Party Pieces' full range of tableware, decorations, fancy dress and games here